Jingpo people: Lifestyle

 Unlike most hill-people, shifting cultivation (jhum) is not as widely practiced, although tea is widely planted.
-When the British attempted to introduce Chinese tea plants for cultivation in Assam were unsuccessful, they discovered that the Singpho people cultivated tea.
-By hybridizing the Singpho and Chinese strains, and using Chinese tea cultivation techniques, the basis for large-scale tea cultivation in Assam was laid.
+When the British attempted to introduce Chinese tea plants for cultivation in Assam they were unsuccessful; they discovered that the Singpho people cultivated tea.
+By hybridizing the Singpho and Chinese strains and using Chinese tea cultivation techniques, the basis for large-scale tea cultivation in Assam was laid.
 The Singpho produce their tea by plucking the tender leaves and drying them in the sun and exposing them to the night dew for three days and nights.
 The leaves are then placed in the hollow tube of bamboo, and the cylinder will be exposed to the smoke of the fire.
 In this way, their tea can be kept for years without losing its flavor.
 The Singpho also depended on yams and other edible tubers as their staple food.

 They are the earliest people to have used tea in India, but there is no substantial documentation of the history of tea drinking in the Indian subcontinent for the pre-colonial period.
 One can only speculate that tea leaves were widely used in ancient India since the plant is native to some parts of India.
 The Singpho tribe and the Khamti tribe, inhabitants of the regions where the Camellia sinensis plant grew native, have been consuming tea since the 12th century.
 It is also possible that tea may have been used under another name.
 Frederick R. Dannaway, in the essay "Tea As Soma", argues that tea was perhaps better known as "Soma" in Indian mythology.

 Singpho dwellings are usually two stories and built out of wood and bamboo.
 The houses are of oval form; the first floor serves as a storage and stable while the second is utilized for living quarters.